pifight/pifight/doc/Protocol.md

 speak when spoken to.
 Each robot must listen for HTTP requests on port 80 and respond with JSON.

-Any response larger than 1K or longer than 1 second will be ignored.
+Any response larger than 1K or longer than 500 millisecnds will be ignored.

 Robots must respond the the following calls: